LineageOS/charter/device-support-requirements.md

 __Software deviations are defined as exemptions granted for software requirements above that worked in stock, but do not work in LineageOS.__

 * All software deviations from other LineageOS devices of the same type MUST be approved by Directors (ex. if you want to remove Music app, get approval).
-* All software deviations from other LineageOS devices of the same type MUST be reported on the wiki page for the device, with a user understandable justification.
+* All software deviations from other LineageOS devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
 * Device maintainers MUST ship Jelly or another LineageOS sourced web browser.

 # Quality of life